 The array F, which will be used to store the current values of the inter-particle force, is added to the list of global variables and initialized by setting all the elements to zero.

-Because particles should not overlap with each other due to the inter-particle interaction, we prepare the initial particle configuration using uniform random numbers by calling a function initconf that will be define later.
+Because particles should not overlap with each other due to the inter-particle interaction, we prepare the initial particle configuration using uniform random numbers by calling a function initconf that will be defined later.

 The remaining parts of the initialization code are unchanged.